 - Carefully track the flow of money coming in and going out to make sure you can pay expenses if you have to wait for payments to arrive.
 Even companies with strong sales may face difficulties, or even be forced to close, because they can’t afford their bills or salaries while waiting on customer payments.

 - Consider using revolving credit lines (available credit) or credit cards to smooth your cash flow and pay bills while waiting on customer payments.
-Just remember to pay your credit card bills as soon as possible to avoid paying interest and stay well within your credit limit, or the maximum amount that you can spend with your credit card.
+Just remember to pay your credit card bills as soon as possible to avoid paying interest and stay well within your credit limits, or the maximum amount that you can spend with your credit card.

 Pay on time, every time